m-saravana/golang-crawl-ai-summary/README.md

 # Web Crawler with Summarization

-A web crawler written in Go that crawls web pages and generates summaries using the Ollama AI model.
-The crawler is designed to be configurable, and using locally running ollama server and Mistral model for summarization.
+A simple web crawler written in Go that crawls web pages and generates summaries using the Ollama AI models running locally or remotely.
+The crawler is designed to be configurable, and using locally/remotely running ollama server.
 Used Playwright for browser automation to interact with web pages and extract content.

+I've written this crawler for the following reasons:
+1. summarising crawler to summarise the medium articles and take notes to reduce the manual note taking and reference it for future use
+2. reinforcing my golang understanding.
+3. also i am planning a RAG app idea that can answer questions based on the public api crawling results(like weather api's, flights api's, news api's) in which i can ask questions like "what's the weather like in chennai?", "what's the latest news in india", "what's the latest/cheapest flight schedules for mumbai to delhi",etc.

 ## Features